Rank-based linkage I: triplet comparisons and oriented simplicial complexes: Hierarchical clustering based on linkage

-The algorithm also uses a ``forgetful view'' of the out-ordered digraph, depending only on the friend sets $\{\Gamma(x), x \in S\}$.
+There is a ``forgetful view'' of the out-ordered digraph, depending only on the friend sets $\{\Gamma(x), x \in S\}$.
 By abuse of notation, we shall use the familiar term ``$K$-NN'' although some friend sets may have fewer than $K$ elements.